ssalvaterra/LIB-201/text-analysis.md

 Remember our discussion of tokenization, lemmas, and stop words?
 In order to remove the inconsistencies and "noise" for a computer to analyze texts, you will judicially employ and tinker with some of these processes.
 Also remember the words of advice from Muñoz and Rawson in <a href="http://curatingmenus.org/articles/against-cleaning/">"Against Cleaning!"</a> when employing these methods!

+Before you even begin to clean individual texts, remember that you are also likely going to select groups of texts from within our collected transcriptions.
+Depending on what question you'll pursue, you might limit your letters to just be from a certain decade, or from (or to!) a particular individual, etc. Try to aim for enough letters to render your reading a "distant" one!

 ![Screenshot of text cleaning configurations in the Digital Scholar Lab](https://github.com/hillaryAHR/LIB-201/blob/main/text-analysis-images/DSLAB_CreateCleanConfig_Corrections.jpg)
 <!--https://go.gale.com/ps/helpCenter?userGroupName=mag_u_muw&inPS=true&nspage=true&prodId=DSLAB&docId=GVOFKU762720149-->